pochunhuang1107/finance/README.md

 python scripts/test_polygon_api.py
 ```

-Ensure it prints out the number of tickers returned for the chosen date.
+Ensure it prints out the number of tickers returned for a given date.

 ## Usage